 Listed below are some useful links for your convenience.
-Jump to a particular section by using the link categories to your right.
+Jump to a particular section by using the link categories to your left.
 If you find a broken link, please contact us direct.
 Thank you

 The Find & Connect web resource is a website for Forgotten Australians and Former Child Migrants.
 It brings together historical resources relating to institutional ‘care’ in Australia.
 You can use it to

 * read information about and view images of children’s Homes

 * get help to find records about your childhood in ‘care’

 * connect with support groups and services in your state/territory

 This guide is published by SA Link-Up ‘to provide a resource for Aboriginal people seeking personal records’.
 However, it is also described in the Introduction as ‘a research guide to existing records of South Australian children’s homes and institutions, both government and non-government’.
 So it is in effect a guide for all, whether white or black, to available records of orphanages and Children’s Homes in South Australia.

 This publication is designed to help people separated from their families to search for their records.
 It covers both state and non-government Homes and past services.
 You can consult the guide in your local library or your local NSW Community office, or access it through the link above.